 Camden's Consultations (and others that affect residents)

-BRAG is trying to make sure as many local people as possible know about Camden's consultations that are taking place.
+As a volunteer local group with limited time and resources BRAG tries to make sure as many local people as possible know about Camden's consultations that are taking place.

 Responding to consultations seems to be a full time-time job, and most people are juggling work and family commitments - so it does start to feel like a 'tick box' exercise whereby the Council and other organisations can say they've "engaged with the community".
 But how effectively?

 Although there is a certain natural cynicism that this is just a ‘tick-box exercise’, and that the Council ‘never listen’, it is proven that in some consultations a well-organised group can sway the statistics.
 Although BRAG has concerns about the way consultations are run and assessed, residents do need to make their voices heard, and this seems to be the only way to do so.